Selling House for Job Relocation: Key Steps By Eagle

 Requesting a Cash Offer

-Cash buyers are the fast-food of real estate—quick, convenient, but you’re not getting a gourmet price.
-They can close in a week, no repairs needed, no open houses on Sunday.
+Cash buyers are the fast-food of real estate.
+Quick, convenient, but you’re not getting a gourmet price.
+The property buyers can finish the deal between seven and fourteen days without needing any repairs or Sunday open house events.
 But there’s a catch (isn’t there always?).

 Hiring a Real Estate Agent for Fast Moves